 The replacement of 40,000 cards was logistically a challenge, but with the cooperation of the University this was also achieved.
 All students and staff now use a unified card for an array of services, i.e. proximity access, sports centre membership, photocopier authorisation, bus payment card and cashless catering.
 The decision to keep barcode and magnetic strip technologies was to maintain legacy systems, until such point as it is possible to move them to proximity technology.

 40,000 students and employees

 The University also concluded to have the extra AEOS functionality Rule Engine.
-This functionality uses predefined rules and data fields that represent a certain authorization (access level).
-The Rule Engine checks the rules and data fields against one’s profile and if they match, that person gets the authorization that is predefined in the system.
+This functionality uses predefined rules and data fields that represent a certain authorisation (access level).
+The Rule Engine checks the rules and data fields against one’s profile and if they match, that person gets the authorisation that is predefined in the system.
 The details of a person’s profile come directly from the University’s database.
-As soon as the person’s profile changes, for example if a student drops out or changes his study, the Rule Engine sees that the person’s profile no longer complies with the predefined rules and data fields and will automatically change or cancel the authorization.
-In other words, with the Rule Engine the correct and fully automated assignment, change or cancellation of authorization rights can be easily managed.
+As soon as the person’s profile changes, for example if a student drops out or changes his study, the Rule Engine sees that the person’s profile no longer complies with the predefined rules and data fields and will automatically change or cancel the authorisation.
+In other words, with the Rule Engine the correct and fully automated assignment, change or cancellation of authorisation rights can be easily managed.

 Online card system

 With thousands of cards in circulation, Nottingham University was eager to outsource the entire card production, their printing, coding and photo identification.
 The card production company ID-ware provided the perfect solution.
 Their online card management system (OCMS) receives personal details from six different sources at the university, such as the student administration system.
 With these details, personalised cards for staff and students can be printed.